Where Locals Eat in Savannah — Restaurants, Bars & Hidden Gems | Be Our Gaston

 Go-to spot when your sweet tooth calls….

 Dimly lit with a cozy, romantic vibe, this dessert lounge offers housemade treats like chocolate crème brûlée, flourless chocolate cake, and towering slices of peanut butter pie — all best enjoyed with a dessert martini or bubbly by the glass.
-It’s a perfect final stop after dinner downtown, especially if you’re ending the night with someone special.

 https://luluschocolatebar.com/ 42 Martin Luther King Jr. Blvd.